 Do you know your armor plate protection choices when it comes to an active shooter incident or other operation that might involve rounds that soft armor isn’t rated to stop?
-HighCom offers a full line of military and law enforcement grade Level IIIA Special Threat, Level III, and Level IV plates.
+HighCom Armor offers a full line of military and law enforcement grade Level III, and Level IV plates, and Special Threat.

 The hard armor plates that fit inside front and back pockets in armor carriers offer protection against rifle rounds, and some protect against armor-piercing rounds.
 Armor plates are available in two different types that are recognized by the NIJ.

-- Type 3 plates are rated to stop rifle rounds.
+- Level 3 plates are rated to stop rifle rounds.

-- Type 4 plates are rated to stop armor-piercing rounds.
+- Level 4 plates are rated to stop armor-piercing rounds.

 The choice of whether to select type 3 or type 4 protection is partly based on what that plate will be made out of and the level of threat you’re subjected to.

-Let’s consider three types of hard plates; Steel, Polyethylene, and Ceramic, all of which are available from HighCom.
+Let’s consider three types of hard plates; Steel, Polyethylene, and Ceramic, all of which are available from HighCom Armor.

 LET’S CONSIDER THREE TYPES OF HARD PLATES – STEEL, POLYETHYLENE, AND CERAMIC.

-Though steel is strong and offers a great deal of protection, it may not be the best option.
-Steel plates can create excessive spall, the fragments created from a bullet when it explodes upon impacting the hard steel plate.
+Though steel is strong and offers a great deal of protection, steel plates can create spall, the fragments created from a bullet when it explodes upon impacting the hard steel plate.
 Spalling can result in secondary fragmentation injuries.

 Steel, with a weight of 8 to 10 pounds, is also heavier than both polyethylene and ceramic plates.
 However, it is the least expensive of the three.
 HighCom manufactures Guardian AR500 and Guardian AR1000 the only NIJ 0101.06 certified steel plates that are DEA compliant!
 The AR1000 is also 20% lighter than competitive models on the market today, a 10″ x 12″ shooters cut weighs under 6 lbs.